-If you can see potential opportunities, it’s useful to evaluate your current infrastructure and figure out if you can leverage existing models.
-If you’re training a new model it helps to have plenty of recorded examples of what you want to detect.
+If you can see potential opportunities, consider evaluating your current infrastructure to figure out if you can leverage existing AI models.
+If you’re training a new AI model, it helps to have plenty of recorded examples of what you want to detect.

 - Do you have existing video data or live streams from existing infrastructure?

-- Can you utilise an existing trained data-set?
+- Can you use an existing trained data-set?

-If you want to detect or track something common like people or cars, chances are you can access an existing model.
-If you want to look for blemishes on a specific type of fruit you may need to train your own model.
+If you want to detect or track objects like people or cars, chances are you can access an existing model.
+If you want to look for blemishes on a specific type of fruit, you may need to train your own model.

 Recognition techniques in machine learning are not limited to video.
 Similar approaches can be applied to audio data or other data sets, recognising any kind of recurring pattern.